From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: LAWN Architectures: A 3-D Web of Connectivity, Sensing, and Control

 \subsubsection{\textbf{Data Plane}}

-{The data plane} aims to provide on-demand communications, which is responsible for transmitting the mission payloads, such as videos, mapping information, software updates, between aerial drones and terrestrial nodes in the LAWN\cite{zeng2019accessing}.
-To do so, the data plane supports three fundamental links, i.e., \begin{itemize} \item Drone-to-Ground (D2G) link: Mission payloads such as high‑quality video or images, as well as other required information must reach ground operators or edge servers in near real time.
-The D2G link therefore acts as the primary link of the data plane. \item Ground-to-Drone (G2D) link: It carries uplink information to the drones, typically including navigation maps, software or model updates, and flight plans.
-Because the uplink information might arrive in bursts, the G2D link is provisioned as a scheduling priority. \item Drone-to-Drone (D2D) link: It enables each drone to share the sensor data as well as the swarm coordination message to neighboring drones.
-The D2D connectivity transforms individual drones into a flexible and cooperative mesh, extending coverage beyond any single drone and ensuring robustness when executing tasks. \end{itemize} Although LAWN primarily operates within the low-altitude airspace, high-altitude platforms (HAPs) and low-earth orbit (LEO) satellites can serve as supplementary communication nodes.
+{The data plane} aims to provide on-demand communications, which is responsible for transmitting the mission payloads, such as videos, mapping information, and software updates between aerial drones and terrestrial nodes in the LAWN\cite{zeng2019accessing}.
+To do so, the data plane supports three fundamental links, i.e., \begin{itemize} \item Air-to-Ground (A2G) link: Mission payloads such as high‑quality video or images, as well as other required information must reach ground operators or edge servers in near real time.
+The A2G link therefore acts as the primary link of the data plane. \item Ground-to-Air (G2A) link: It carries uplink information to the drones, typically including navigation maps, software or model updates, and flight plans.
+Because the uplink information might arrive in bursts, the G2A link is provisioned as a scheduling priority. \item Air-to-Air (A2A) link: It enables each drone to share the sensor data as well as the swarm coordination message to neighboring drones.
+The A2A connectivity transforms individual drones into a flexible and cooperative mesh, extending coverage beyond any single drone and ensuring robustness when executing tasks. \end{itemize} Operationally, the data plane decides who connects to whom, on which band, and with what redundancy, while adapting scheduling and retransmission to LoS/NLoS transitions and kHz Doppler.
+Although LAWN primarily operates within the low-altitude airspace, high-altitude platforms (HAPs) and low-earth orbit (LEO) satellites can serve as supplementary communication nodes.
 They provide extended backhaul or remote relay capabilities, especially in remote regions lacking terrestrial infrastructure.